How I customize my PowerShell

 # Load from file

-oh-my-posh init pwsh --config 'C:/Users/Posh/jandedobbeleer.omp.json' | Invoke-Expression
+oh-my-posh init pwsh --config 'C:/Users/Someone/jandedobbeleer.omp.json' | Invoke-Expression

 # Load from URL